 Also, the gemstone enjoys the exalted “blue white” trade classification denoting optical fidelity.
 Consequently, Krupp Diamond stands in the august company of the Cullinan I and the Koh-i-Noor, two of history’s most venerable diamonds.

 The Gemological Institute of America grades this 33.19 carat stone as D colorless.
-Also they have graded its clarity as ‘VS1.’
+Also they have graded it with vs1 clarity.
 Various reports however, describe the Krupp Diamond as potentially internal flawless.
 You could recut the stone just a little further and enhance the already outstanding piece.

 Vera Krupp, a German actress, owned the diamond before anybody else.
 Her wealthy steel magnate husband Alfred Krupp, gave her the diamond in a ring around the year 1955.